DifferentiableUniverseInitiative/jax_cosmo/README.md

 # Compute Fisher matrix of cosmological parameters
 F = - jax.hessian(likelihood)(cosmo)
 ```
-This is how you can compute gradients and hessians of any functions in `jax-cosmo`,
+This is how you can compute **gradients and hessians of any functions in `jax-cosmo`**,
 all of this without any finite differences.

 Check out a full example here: [![colab link](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/DifferentiableUniverseInitiative/jax_cosmo/blob/master/notebooks/jax-cosmo-intro.ipynb)

+Have a look at the [design document](design.md) to learn more about the structure of the code.

 ## What is JAX?